-In the heart of Colorado, you’ll find the most beautiful mountain range in the United States.
-Situated just two hours from Denver, Colorado, is Rocky Mountain National Park.
+In the heart of Colorado, and near some of the best lakes of Colorado, you’ll find the most beautiful mountain range in the United States.
+Situated just two hours from Denver, Colorado , is Rocky Mountain National Park.
 Packed with stunning wildlife, iconic mountain peaks, and sweeping views, it’s one of the most beautiful places in the USA.
 When it comes to visiting Rocky Mountain National Park, there are a few important things to know.

 First, it’s $25 to enter the park (or free if you have an America the Beautiful Parks Pass).
 There at two entrances, east and west.
 The East Entrance, located just outside of Estes Park, is the most popular, but don’t worry you can take a scenic drive directly through the park to see it all.

 There’s plenty of things to do in Rocky Mountain National Park.
 Home to some of the best hikes in the United States, you’ve got to step out of your vehicle and check out the trails.
 More adventurous travelers will enjoy the world-class backpacking and mountaineering opportunities in the park.
 You can also camp, enjoy the abundant wildlife, rock climb, and check out the various picture-perfect viewpoints throughout the park.